Kick off the new tax year with 50% off our Ltd company accountancy packages!

 If you’d like to really get under the bonnet of company car taxation, to calculate what you’re likely to pay in tax, you can check out our in-depth article on taxation of company cars.

 Bikes and motorcycles are also subject to business mileage rates – for motorcycles, the rate is fixed at 24p for all miles travelled.
 For normal push-bikes, the rate is also fixed for all miles travelled at 20p.
+This is only for limited companies, sole traders cannot claim mileage for cycling.

 There are other travel expenses you can claim on your company vehicle, including: